abigail-cho/writers-portfolio/submitting-content-for-approval.md

 # Context

 This is a procedural goal-oriented article describing how influencers could submit their social media posts to their unique portals, referred to as the **Live URL**, so the brands that they work with can approve their content on this company's platform before influencers uploaded it to their social media profiles.
-This article assumed these influencers have experience working with brands as well as some previous knowledge about the **Live URL's** features and functionality.
+This article assumed these influencers had experience working with brands as well as some previous knowledge about the **Live URL's** features and functionality.

 This article was publicly available since my time at this company, so I have not redacted any of the content.
 The current version can be viewed [here](https://help.grin.co/v1/docs/submitting-content-for-approval).
 I was the primary contributor to the version shown below.